What Does FCW System Failed Mean And How Do You Fix It?

 • Lasers

-The FCW system can be hugely beneficial if you’re a distracted driver.
+The FCW system can be tremendously beneficial if you’re a distracted driver.

-Depending on the system and specification, the precise warning varies.
-Most cars will give you an audible alert (often a beep) and/or vibrate the steering wheel.
+Depending on the system and description, the exact caution differs.
+Most vehicles will issue an audible notification (commonly a beep) and/or vibrate the steering wheel.

 The FCW system is a driver assist, not an all-seeing deity.
 It can get things wrong.
 Don’t slam the brakes on for no reason – this could lead to an accident behind you.